AlexTsiris/siren-survival-study/README.md

 * **District Comparison:** A summary table to compare which areas are more resilient.

 ### **How to use**
-1. Open the `Analysis.ipynb` file to see the code and graphs.
+1. Open the `Kaplan-Meier Model Tel Aviv Rocket Alerts.ipynb` file to see the code and graphs.
 2. The code is organized into 3 sections: Calculations, Visualization, and Final Summary.

 ---